-Under the \$25.0 million share repurchase authorization made by our Board of Director's in May 2011, we repurchased 48,043 shares for approximately \$1.5 million in June 2011.
-We also paid approximately \$0.5 million in dividends to common stock shareholders under a quarterly dividend plan originally approved by our Board of Director's in March 2011.
+Our Board of Directors in May 2011 announced our current \$25.0 million share repurchase authorization and we repurchased 278,655 shares for approximately \$6.5 million.
+We also paid approximately \$0.8 million in dividends to common stock shareholders under a quarterly dividend plan originally approved by our Board of Directors in March 2011.